The history of the Porsche 911 GT3

 25 years ago, the first 911 GT3 marked a new era for Porsche – and became a sportscar that has evolved into a true icon

-The 996 911 GT3 generation leading the way, with the current generation 992 911 GT3 (as of October 2024) on its tail.
+The 911 GT3 (type 996.1) generation leading the way, ahead of the 911 GT3 (type 992.1).
 Each new generation of the 911 GT3 utilises race-proven engineering to deliver breathtaking performance on road and on track Photo: Porsche

 Rear view of 911 (996) GT3 and 911 (992) GT3 driving on mountain road